-An example of a conflict in which the official could, without violation of any law or ordinance, act or take part would be the award of a City loan or grant to an organization providing shelter for the homeless, where the official was an uncompensated member of that organization's board of directors.3 her interest (regardless of whether it is necessarily to the detriment of the City's interest).
+An example of a conflict in which the official could, without violation of any law or ordinance, act or take part would be the award of a City loan or grant to an organization providing shelter for the homeless, where the official was an uncompensated member of that organization's board of directors.

+The purpose of this memorandum is to give City public officials a summary guide to the possibility of those conflicts of interest which do, in fact, have consequences for them as public then the law places restrictions on the freedom of the official to act in a way that furthers his or her interest (regardless of whether it is necessarily to the detriment of the City's interest).
 In the absence of a statute providing broader coverage, if the interest of the official is not financial or pecuniary, the common law does not prevent that official from advocating or working for that personal, non-financial interest.